-Mental Health refers to a person’s emotional, psychological, and social well-being.
-When a person’s mental health is troubled it will affect how that person thinks, feels, and acts.
-Mental health is crucial to a person’s overall health and happiness.
+It refers to a person’s emotional, psychological, and social well-being.
+When a person’s mental condition is troubled, it will affect how that person thinks, feels, and acts.
+Mental well-being is crucial to a person’s overall health and happiness.

-There are many factors that can affect a person’s mental health.
+There are many factors that can affect a person’s psychological health and emotional well-being.
 Some factors can include:

 • Biological factors, such as genes or brain chemistry